 VCAL is a year-long program that can be undertaken at one of three levels – Foundation, Intermediate or Senior.

 To satisfy the requirements of the VCAL, students at Mansfield Secondary College undertake VCE English (Literacy Skills), VCE Foundation Maths (Numeracy Skills), VET Business (Industry Specific Skills); an Australian School based Apprenticeship and are involved in hands–on projects to fulfil the Work Related and Personal Development Skills strands.

-VET (Vocational Education and Training) qualifications and ASBAs can contribute towards the VCE.
+VET (Vocational Education and Training) qualifications and SBATs can contribute towards the VCE.
 Currently, the VET subjects with scored assessment offered at Mansfield Secondary College include: VET Business and VET Hospitality.
 Some scored VET subjects are also available through Distance Education.